Ethiopian Airlines: Organisation

-The Ethiopian government reorganized the airline as a fully owned aviation holding group in July 2017.
-The aim was to maximize efficiency, enhance customer service to a global standard, and ease longterm planning.
+The Ethiopian government reorganised the airline as a fully owned aviation holding group in July 2017.
+The aim was to maximise efficiency, enhance customer service to a global standard, and ease longterm planning.
 The initial group consisted of: The Ethiopian Airports Enterprise (EAE), the Passenger Airline company, Cargo Airline, and Logistics Company, Ethiopian Aviation Academy, Ethiopian In-flight Catering Services, Ethiopian MRO Services, and Ethiopian Hotel and Tourism Services.
 The MRO Services is the largest such operation serving the continent and the Med-Eastern region; fully accredited by FAA and EASA.
 The Cargo and Logistical division is expanding to increase annual capacity to 1.5 million tons.
 Ethiopian Aviation Academy (now upgraded to Aviation University) inaugurated a second campus for pilot training in Hawassa city in 2023.